stefanDeveloper/heiDGAF/docs/configuration.rst

    * - Parameter
      - Description
    * - logline_format
      - Defines the expected format for incoming log lines.
-See the TODO section for more details.
+See the :ref:`Logline format configuration` section for more details.

 .. list-table:: ``batch_handler`` Parameters
    :header-rows: 1